Delayed Periods But Not Pregnant: 5 Possible Causes & Next Steps

 Stress

-Stress and your period
+Stress and its impact on period

 Stress can negatively influence your body in many ways.
 And its negative effect on your menstrual cycle is no exception.